Anxious Hollande tries to relax ahead of French vote

 "He will be more honest.
 There will be less empty talk with him than with Sarkozy and I think he will be a president of all the people," said Madame Germain, 67, a retired school teacher, who travelled 35 km (22 miles) to get a glimpse of Hollande.

-In a region where the right also enjoys wide support and former conservative President Jacques Chirac was once a local councillor, some were less convinced.
+In a region where the right also enjoys wide support and former conservative President Jacques Chirac was once a local councilor, some were less convinced.

 Sophie Chassaing, a 39-year-old market trader selling pate, said while she believed Hollande would win the election, she was not expecting miracles from a new government.